 I suppose the sons of Atreus had a preference for wheat-bearing lands where lots of subjects (slaves?) could be maintained and kept busy with grain farming.
 That type of landscape is also good to have horses and to drive chariots, for comfortable transport and to intimidate the locals.
 I do not see much use for travelling in chariots in Greece in the days of old when few long distance roads existed, but as a status symbol it might have worked well.
 Telemachus would in my view have arrived in Sparta (Greece) much sooner when taking the ship from Pylos (in Greece).
 And, as the automobile tycoon said in our days: even when people cannot drive their cars, they will keep buying them.
 An example is given by the narcomafia in Colombia, with its notoriously bad state of public roads.
-In the Urnfield Culture period the horses were still in an early stage of domestication, and quite small and light (height of withers some 125 cm), not sturdy built like a pony, and not strong enough to carry a heavy and armoured warrior for several hours.
+In the Urnfield Culture period the horses were still in an early stage of domestication, and quite small and light (height of withers some 125 cm), not sturdy built like a pony, and not strong enough to carry a heavy warrior in his armor for several hours.
 Chariots were the solution.
 This reminds of Hrolf Ganger who, as told in the Viking stories, had to walk when armed, as his long legs slided over the ground when seated on a horse.
-The episode told by Homeros about the nightly expedition of Odysseus and Diomedes, who come back with (and riding on) prize horses, does not undermine this view on chariots.
+The episode told by Homeros about the nightly expedition of Odysseus and Diomedes, who come back with (and riding on) prize horses, does not undermine this view on the need for chariots.

 Fig.8.
 Cuirass found near Marmesse, France)

 The bronze of the shields of Homeros was probably just a thin and shining cover for a sturdy but still light hide construction, as (often) described by Homeros.
 Soft metal layers, even when very thin, when placed on or inbetween hide layers, do help increase the friction on metal penetrating points.
 The poet even speaks of “golden armor”, which gets more sense when you realize it was just a finishing coat.
 The greaves (κνημιδες) on the legs are a necessity when using a round shield, as sword slashes on the legs are quite effective for killing.
 Roman soldiers in later ages did not wear greaves (except for the centurio’s ) as they had very large shields and moreover often kneeled when fighting with their famous sword stabs from below.
-Untrained warriors tend to slash upon adversaries from above,( in fighting style thus copying chimpansees,) and Roman helmets and (later) lorica segmental (a form of cuirass) were designed for cope with this unprofessional slashing from above.
+Untrained warriors tend to slash upon adversaries from above,( in fighting style thus copying chimpanzees,) and Roman helmets and (later) lorica segmentata (a form of cuirass) were designed to cope with this unprofessional slashing from above.

 Superiority of warfare tackle, training and tactics is conditional for succesful invasions.
 Even the gorging wooers of Penelope did not forget to train their skills of spear throwing on the training field of Odysseus’ palace.
 This superiority is what the Achaioi felt to have, even what they were convinced of, when attacking Troy, and they would have had sufficient proof of it when my idea is true that they were of a group of tribes that invaded other peoples’ territories since quite some generations.
 I assume additionally that not all of the Achaioi had moved out of their original territories.
 A parallel can be drawn with the Allies in World War II.
 Emigrating, displacing the locals there, getting rich and strong, and then return to help, still speaking the same (more or less, as Churchill said) language, can contribute a lot to dominating the war scene.

 Even in Cordoba, Menelaus may have kept quite some ships, probably with his family’s history in mind.
 So did Agamemnon.
 This king may have settled in Northern France, near the Seine river, as first suggested by Wilkins (2009), and then it comes to mind immediately that there was much gold of old in central Gallia, apart from the fact that the northern region with its loess soils is a granary of old, one of the best regions on earth for this.
-The Romans knew this wealth of gold well, and plundered many tons of gold from the holy fountains full of votive offerings in gold objects.
+The Romans knew this wealth of gold well, and plundered many tons of gold from the holy fountains full of votive offerings by Celts, in gold objects.
 The few tombs excavated in our time of Celtic princes and princesses in the region near Troyes in France show this opulence.
-In the Vix tombe a golden collar of about a pound’s weight has been found.
+In the Vix tomb a golden collar of about a pound’s weight has been found.
 Greece in antiquity had much silver from the mines of Laurion, but little gold of its own.
 The Druids in Gaul had special attention for gold, it was holy matter.
 And gold was only one of the riches of the Gauls in the time of the Romans, grain and good and cheap iron being other ones.
 And lots of slave-like subjects in the Celtic society.
 Homeros seems various times to use Pre-Celtic cultural elements, such as the number nine to indicate special importance, e.g in the story of Circe bewitching his men, changing them in nine year old swine.
 Nine is three times three, and three is a sacred number, indeed very much so for the (pre-)Celts.
 It expressed their view of life.